 Make the Change Gradually

-There is no rule that says the hour has to be changed back all at once.
-One way to make the end of daylight savings time less drastic is to change the clocks in smaller increments throughout the weekend.
-Start by changing your clocks back in 15 minute intervals on Saturday morning and evening and then again on Sunday.
+There is no rule that says the hour has to be changed all at once.
+One way to make the daylight savings time change seem less drastic is to change the clocks in smaller increments throughout the weekend.
+Start by changing your clocks in 15 minute intervals on Saturday morning and evening and then again on Sunday.
 The smaller the change, the less your body and mind will notice it.

 Change the Clocks in the Middle of the Afternoon

-Another alternative to help protect your sleep is to change the clocks back one hour in the middle of the afternoon instead of at bedtime.
+Another alternative to help protect your sleep is to change the clocks in the middle of the afternoon instead of at bedtime.
 This is a great option, especially for children, because the afternoon hours can usually slip by quickly when we’re busy having fun.
-Gaining an extra hour of playtime or while watching a movie is a great way to get the most out of your day.
 This will also ensure less disruption to your child’s bedtime routine and help you sleep better as well.